The Future Of Telehealth

 For many physicians, finding ways to implement telemedicine technology is a priority.
 But they are experiencing some uncertainty about the process and are concerned with issues of how to launch new telehealth technology efficiently.
 Smaller practices may be concerned about the way the telemedicine technology works, whether it can be integrated with their current EHR software, and how it will function with their administrative and billing cycles.

 It is also no small concern that telehealth solutions, such as virtual visits, don’t offer the same benefits as an in-person examination.
-While in office visits do offer specific benefits that cannot be recreated through telehealth solution, physicians are finding that video visits (telehealth virtual visits) do offer insights to improve outcomes and efficiency as a first-line approach.
+While office visits do offer specific benefits that cannot be recreated through telehealth solutions, physicians are finding that video visits (telehealth virtual visits) do offer insights to improve outcomes and efficiency as a first-line approach.
 Many issues can be more than adequately treated through this solution.
 Patients with more advanced needs can be scheduled for in-person visits when telehealth solutions will not suffice.

-The technology is there to offer excellent care options through telehealth solution to support and supplement your current practice procedures.
+The technology is there to offer excellent care options through telehealth solutions to support and supplement your current practice procedures.
 It is also imperative that your practice makes the leap to adding this telemedicine technology to maintain the highest level of service to your patients.

 Many practices are interested in adding telehealth virtual visits to the range of services they can offer their patients.
-But they have questions about the best way to implement telemedicine solution and the cost vs ROI.
+But they have questions about the best way to implement telemedicine solutions and the cost vs ROI.
 At PrognoCIS, we’ve put together comprehensive information on telehealth, to give you a robust overview of the market, the options your practice has in types of telehealth, ways to implement changes, and how to streamline the process for efficiency.

 The main goal of this paper is to aid in your research into telehealth solutions.
 The swath of material covered can give you an overview of current uses for telehealth technology and actionable tips on how to successfully implement telehealth for private practice or in your organization for improved outcomes.